fattahmuhyiddeen/string-modifier/README.md

 ## Environment
 This project is built using Laravel.
-Make sure you have proper enviroment for Laravel
+Make sure you have proper enviroment for Laravel.
+Make sure `PHP` and `Composer` is installed.

 ### Screen Recording